udacity/nd063-c1-design-for-availability-resilience-and-reliability-project-starter/README.md

 # Did the application become unavailable?
 Provide an explanation for your answer.

 # Estimate the amount of time that the application was down.
 ```
-4. Restore the environment to full capacity by starting the instance back up:
+4. Restore the environment to full capacity by starting the instance back up.

 Example command:
 ```
 aws ec2 start-instances --instance-ids i-02df0f94a929bd96